tytydraco/yessleep/out/I_found_home_videos_of_my_family_that_shouldnt_exist.md

 Low, deliberate, close enough that you couldn’t miss it:

-*"*You haven’t noticed yet.*"*
+*"You haven’t noticed yet."*

 Then the video cut off.
 Just like that.

-I scrambled to rewind it, not even thinking about the other two tapes still stacked under the TV.
+I scrambled to rewind it, not even thinking about the other two discs still stacked under the TV.
 I just wanted to hear him laugh again.
 That laugh.
 I tried not to think about the end, though the fear of it was crawling slowly up my spine as I hit play.

 Because the way it spoke, it sounded like it wasn’t part of the recording at all.
 Like it was speaking to the camera.
 To me.

 I pressed play again, this time pausing every few seconds, desperate to make sense of what I was seeing.
 But nothing held still.
-Everything on the tape looked almost familiar, like a room you swear you’ve been in but can’t place.
+Everything on the film looked almost familiar, like a room you swear you’ve been in but can’t place.
 The walls are a little too narrow, and the colors are washed out enough to make it something you’ve never seen before.
 It made me feel like my brain was short-circuiting.

 Then I froze the frame just before the moment he laughed.